 The T620 Plus can be readily found on eBay, and prices range from $55-75 USD depending on demand.
 At the time of this writing a seller named "4tronenterprise" is auctioning ready-to-go units that include 4GB of RAM and a 16GB SSD preinstalled as well as an OEM HP AC adapter.

 The T620 Plus only has a single Realtek-powered RJ45 port in its default configuration, so you'll need to add an Ethernet PCIe card for more ports.
 There are plenty of used examples to be had on eBay for $20 USD or less.
 IBM, HP, or Sun branded dual/quad-port server cards with Intel chipsets are known to work very well in terms of reliability and performance.
-Older cards with the Intel PRO/1000 chipset are probably the most common, but you might get lucky and snag something newer (I saw a Sun quad-port I350 card for $19.95 shipped very recently).
+Older cards with the Intel PRO/1000 chipset are probably the most common, but you might get lucky and snag something newer and more power-efficient (I saw a Sun quad-port I350 card for $19.95 shipped very recently).
 Just make sure that the card you get has a low-profile/half-height bracket - otherwise, it won't fit!

 Installing your newly-acquired Ethernet card is a relatively simply affair, thanks to the T620 Plus's enterprise- and IT-friendly toolless serviceability.
 I do recommend you refer to the hardware reference guide first, but in a nutshell it involves removing the back panel, sliding off the top cover, and rotating the fan assembly out of the way in order to access the PCIe slot.

 Once the hardware is ready, installing pfSense, OPNsense, or your distribution of choice can be easily accomplished with a bootable USB flash drive.

 I've only encountered one minor issue so far - due to the recessed nature of the PCIe slot, it's somewhat difficult to unplug Ethernet cables after they've been plugged in.
 However, for a total price of well less than $100 USD and the low amount of power it consumes, this is a minor quibble and one that I can't really complain about at all.